-• validator (callable) - callable() that is called by attrs-generated \\init\\ methods after the instance has been initialized.
+• validator (callable or a list of callables.) - callable() that is called by attrs-generated init methods after the instance has been initialized.
 They receive the initialized instance, the Attribute, and the passed value.

 The return value is not inspected so the validator has to throw an exception itself.